Lions, Dinosaurs and Bears, Oh My! Binder Park Zoo Opens May 1, 2025

 Raj is clearly a Michigander as he has been known to predict football games:

-Binder has strategically placed water fountains/fill stations along all of their paths, keeping you fueled during your visit.
+Binder has strategically placed water fountains/fill stations along their paths, keeping you fueled during your visit.

 8 – Stay Overnight at the Zoo